All Products

 --enable-controller-attach-detach=true

-How do I manually grant permissions to the CSI plug-in?
+How to manually authorize the CSI plug-in?